 What can I do to prevent osteoporosis?

 The following may help to prevent, or slow down, bone loss.
 This advice is for everyone.
-But, it is particularly important if you are at increased risk of developing osteoporosis.
+But, it is particularly important if you are at increased risk of developing 'thinning' of the bones (osteoporosis).
 If you already have osteoporosis, the following measures can also help to try to slow down any bone loss.

 Exercise can help to prevent osteoporosis.
 The pulling and tugging on the bones by your muscles during exercise helps to stimulate bone-making cells and strengthens your bones.
-Regular weight-bearing exercise throughout life is best, but it is never too late to start.
+Regular weight-bearing exercise throughout life is best but it is never too late to start.
 This means exercise where your feet and legs bear your body's weight, such as brisk walking, aerobics, dancing, running, etc. For older people, a regular walk is a good start.
 However, the more vigorous the exercise, the better.
 For most benefit you should exercise regularly - aiming for at least 30 minutes of moderate exercise or physical activity at least five times per week.
-Excessive exercise such as marathon running may not be so good.
 (Note: because swimming is not weight-bearing exercise, this is not so helpful in preventing osteoporosis.)

 Food and diet

 Calcium and vitamin D are important for bone health.
-Your body needs adequate supplies of vitamin D in order to absorb (take up) the calcium that you eat or drink in your diet.
-The recommended daily intake for calcium in adults over the age of 50 is at least 1,000 mg per day.
+Your body needs adequate supplies of vitamin D in order to take up (absorb) the calcium that you eat or drink in your diet.
+The recommended daily intake for calcium in adults over the age of 50 is at least 1000 mg per day.
 Everyone aged over 50 years should also aim for adequate amounts of vitamin D daily (800 IU).
-Protein is also important in your diet and one gram a day of protein per kilogram of your body weight is recommended.
-Briefly:

-- eating 50 g (2 oz) hard cheese such as Cheddar or Edam, or one pot of yoghurt (125 g), or 50 g of sardines.
+- Eating 50 g (2 oz) of hard cheese such as Cheddar or Edam, or one pot of yoghurt (125 g), or 50 g of sardines.

 Bread, calcium-fortified soya milk, some vegetables (curly kale, okra, spinach, and watercress) and some fruits (dried apricots, dried figs, and mixed peel) are also good sources of calcium.
 Butter, cream, and soft cheeses do not contain much calcium.
-See separate leaflet Calcium-rich Diet for more details.
+You can check how much calcium you eat with an on-line dietary calcium calculator.
+Some examples of these are listed at the end of this leaflet.
+See also separate leaflet called Calcium-rich Diet for more details.

 Smoking and drinking

 Chemicals from tobacco can get into your bloodstream and can affect your bones, making bone loss worse.
 If you smoke, you should try to make every effort to stop.
 Also, you should try to cut down on your alcohol intake if you drink more than three units of alcohol daily.
-Separate leaflets called Tips to Help you Stop Smoking and Alcohol and Sensible Drinking give further details.
+See separate leaflets called Tips to Help you Stop Smoking and Alcohol and Sensible Drinking for more details.

 Hormone replacement therapy

 Hormone replacement therapy (HRT) contains oestrogen.
 A few years ago, HRT was widely used to prevent osteoporosis.
 However, the recent findings on the potential long-term health risks of HRT have meant that it is now not commonly used for this purpose (except in women who have had an early menopause).
-This is because of the small increased risk of breast cancer and cardiovascular disease (heart disease and stroke) if HRT is used in the long term.
+This is because of the small increased risk of breast cancer, heart disease and stroke if HRT is used in the long term.

 Do I need treatment for osteoporosis?

 If you are found to have osteoporosis and you have already had a fragility fracture, treatment is usually recommended to help prevent a further fracture.
-The bisphosphonate drug alendronate is usually suggested first (see below).
-If alendronate is not suitable or not tolerated, other treatments may be suggested depending on things such as your age, your bone density measurements and how many other risk factors for bone fractures or indicators for fragile bones you have.
+A medication called alendronate is usually suggested first (see below).
+If alendronate is not suitable or not tolerated, other treatments may be suggested.
 Your doctor will be able to advise.